ckriutz/Votesy/README.md

 The website will be exposed on port 5002, whoch is hardcoded (for now), so the orchistration needs to match that as well.

 ## Votesy.Service
 A dotnet 6 Service.
 It's designed to check the queue storage every 5 seconds, process the message, and update the number of votes in the process.
 None of the other services connect to this service.
+It's a asp.net app, sort of, because we enables health probes, which for now, require us to be able to resolve an endpoint.
+That Endpoint is on 7999.

 ## Votesy.Results
 A Java Spring Boot Application.
 It connects to the **votesy-api** to get the current question and votes in order to display that information.
 I originally started building this out as a Blazor application, but wanted yet another framework to build out.
 I'd never done Java Spring Boot before, so I wanted an oppertunity.
 It was a pain, but works well.

 The endpoint is set to port 8080, and that's hardcoded (for now), so the orchistration needs to match that as well.

+## Efforts to add health checks to the services:
+✅ votesy-api
+🚫 votesy-results
+✅ votesy-service
+✅ votesy-web

 ## FAQ's